winitzki/scall/tutorial/programming_dhall.md

 Nevertheless, it is possible in Dhall to "assert" certain conditions that string values should satisfy.
 For example, one can assert that a string value should be non-empty, or begin with certain characters, or consist entirely of alphanumeric characters.
-These and other similar conditions may be enforced statically via the "assert" feature that we will discuss later.
+These and other similar conditions may be enforced statically via the `assert` keyword  that we will discuss later.
 A Dhall program will fail to compile if an asserted condition does not hold.

 ### Functions and function types